 - You can not vote for your own cache

 - You must have visited and logged a cache in order to vote for it.
 Blitz organizers reserve the right to remove votes that are made by people that have not visited a cache.

-- Micros are not allowed, unless they are middle stages of a multi cache (and only if they are the largest appropriate container for the location).
+- Micros are not allowed, unless they are a stage of a multi cache, or if they are part of a much larger cache "container".

 - BCGA Directors can participate in the Blitz but will not collect prizes... instead, if a director's cache is selected as a prize winner, the runner up will be awarded the prize.